Calling teen vaping 'epidemic,' officials weigh flavor ban

 Health advocates have worried about the popularity of vaping products among kids and the potential impact on smoking rates in the future.
 A government-commissioned report in January found "substantial evidence" that young people who use e-cigarettes are more likely to try cigarettes.

-Gottlieb cited unreleased federal data and research that he says will be made public in coming months.
+Gottlieb cited unreleased federal figures that he says will be made public in coming months.

 "We didn't foresee the extent of what's now become one of our biggest challenges," he said, in prepared remarks.
 "Hindsight, and the data that's now available to us, fully reveal these trends."